fohebert/corset_pipeline/README.md

 # 2. *De novo* assembly with Trinity #
 **Description**: takes the trimmed files, concatenates them (for better transcript detection) and assemble all the reads into transcripts.<br>
+**NOTE**: for a de novo reference transcriptome, it is recommended not to use too many libraries (i.e. individuals) because it has the potential to substantially increase the number of transcripts assembled (allele splitting into different contigs).
+As a consequence, it is better to use 1 library per developmental stage (or condition, depending on your study system), ideally the ones with the best sequencing depth.<br>

 **Procedure**<br>
 * Script file can be changed according to your needs and data:<br>